 “This is so that students can get a sense of what to expect from the real world in expectations, needs and wants.”
 She added that they come in three times a week to reinforce this.
 The new mentors in the second GIP include Danien Chee from Cabal Entertainment and Ian Gregory from Witching Hour Studios.

-We said before that some greenhorn game designers lack the fundamentals of publishing and marketing their finished products; the GIP solves that with its various entrepreneur workshops with industry partners.
+Not-so-risky business We said before that some greenhorn game designers lack the fundamentals of publishing and marketing their finished products; the GIP solves that with its various entrepreneur workshops with industry partners.
 Key companies include Marshall Cavendish Online, National Instruments, and Razer.

 “(They) share their business knowledge and startup experiences with the students,” said Business Developer Tan Chee Ming.
 “We instill a sense of entrepreneurship in their mind, so that in the future, if they work with other companies, they approach their game and situations with a business mind.
 They are more value to a company as someone other as a generic worker mindlessly slaving on a number of projects.”